 Reason to Practice #4: Supportive Association

 Yoga practice helps you to connect with people who value health and wellbeing.
-Personally, i think this is one of the most important reasons to practice.
+Personally, I think this is one of the most important reasons to practice.
 Most people who do yoga actively improve upon themselves and live more consciously.
-It’s easy to resonant and find a common bond with fellow practitioners.
+It’s easy to resonate and find a common bond with fellow practitioners.

 Reason to Practice #5: A Grand and Noble Project